-The law relating to the freedom to choose a professional future, enacted on 5 September 2018, has reformed the existing framework to promote and simplify the employment of disabled individuals.
-Some of the existing obligations have been revised, such as the obligation for employers with at least 20 employees to employ disabled individuals at the rate of 6 per cent of the workforce, which must now be revised every five years (6 per cent becomes a minimum).
+Law No. 2018-771 of 5 September 2018 on the freedom to choose a professional future, enacted on 5 September 2018, reformed the existing framework to promote and simplify the employment of disabled individuals.
+Some of the existing obligations were revised, such as the obligation for employers with at least 20 employees to employ disabled individuals at the rate of 6 per cent of the workforce, which must now be revised every five years (6 per cent is now the minimum).
 Some of the provisions of this law include the extension of the reporting of disabled employees to all companies and the facilitation of telework for disabled employees.

-Employers may still decide to hire disabled employees, to outsource part of their activity to specified companies employing disabled persons or pay a financial contribution to a dedicated agency in lieu.
+Employers may still decide to hire disabled applicants, to outsource part of their activity to specified companies that employ disabled individuals or to pay a financial contribution to a dedicated agency in lieu.
 Employers may also comply with this obligation by applying a certified collective bargaining agreement providing for an annual or multi-annual programme in favour of disabled employees.
-The Macron Law (Law No. 2015-990, dated 6 August 2015) added three other ways to comply with this obligation:
+Law No. 2015-990 of 6 August 2015 added three other ways in which to comply with this obligation:

-- adapting the workplace to accommodate disabled undergraduate students for internship periods of at least 35 hours; - offering a professional settling-in period of at least 35 hours; and - subcontracting agreements or services contracts with independent disabled workers.
+- adapting the workplace to accommodate disabled undergraduate students for internship periods of at least 35 hours; - offering a professional settling-in period of at least 35 hours; and - offering subcontracting agreements or services contracts for independent disabled workers.

-Temporary measures for hiring women or older employees are also authorised.
+Temporary measures for hiring women or older applicants are also authorised.

-Provided that an employee dismissed for economic reasons informs his or her previous employer that he or she would like to benefit from a re-hiring priority, the employer must inform and give priority to this employee for any hiring for a position corresponding to the employee's qualification within a 12-month period following his or her dismissal.
+Provided that an employee dismissed for economic reasons informs their previous employer that they would like to benefit from a re-hiring priority, the employer must inform and give priority to this employee for any recruitment for a position corresponding to the employee's qualifications within the 12-month period following their dismissal.